How can I apply to Warwick's teaching programmes from overseas?

 If you hold international qualifications, you will need to be able to demonstrate that they are equivalent to our UK entry requirements.
-We would encourage all applicants with international qualifications to acquire a NARIC Statement of Comparability before applying (a document that guides universities on how your qualifications relate to UK qualifications and certificates).
+You may wish to acquire a NARIC Statement of Comparability before applying (a document that guides universities on how your qualifications relate to UK qualifications and certificates).

-This is optional as it does come with a cost, but will be very beneficial as not having one may result in delays in the admissions process while we determine the equivalency of your qualifications.
+This is optional as it does come with a cost, but may be beneficial as not having one may result in delays in the admissions process while we determine the equivalency of your qualifications.

 We are unable to accept any equivalence testing offered by other institutions.

 Do I need to take any English Language Tests?